jdnoc/onepercentgrowth/_posts/2017-7-26-things-i-know.markdown

 So that's what this is all about.
 I am going to make a plan, stick to it and write about it's affectiveness.

+A year from now, if I am successfully doing all of the things mentioned above, I don't think there is anything that could stop me.